Who We Are

 • Lester Breslow (UMN)

-Rebecca Shlafer, PhD, MPH, is an Assistant Professor in General Pediatrics and Adolescent Health.
+Rebecca Shlafer (she/her), PhD, MPH, is an Assistant Professor in General Pediatrics and Adolescent Health.
 Rebecca’s areas of interest and expertise include developmental outcomes of children and families with multiple risk factors, and the impact of incarceration on children.
 Learn more about Dr. Shlafer’s areas of research, courses taught, publications and collaborations.

 Awards: